jbalcomb/MoM-RTGT/README.txt

 SUPPORTED PLATFORMS
 -------------------
-Windows     Developed and tested with Windows XP (with Visual Studio 2008) Linux       Developed and tested with Ubuntu 10.04 LTS (with g++ 4.4.3)
+Windows     Developed and tested with Windows XP and Windows 7 (with Visual Studio 2008) Linux       Developed and tested with Ubuntu 10.04 LTS (with g++ 4.4.3)

 DEPENDENCIES
 ------------
-perl        Needed to generate sources (developed with perl 5.10.1) Qt          Needed for GUI components (developed with Qt 4.6.3)
+perl        Needed to generate sources (developed with perl 5.10.1) Qt          Needed for GUI components (developed with Qt 4.8.0)

 DEPLOYING
 ---------